daniela-wiepert/XPF-soft-constraints/README.md

 # Abstract
 How can we tell whether human language is subject to a particular phonetic or cognitive bias?
-We build on Frisch et al. (2004) and the new XPF Corpus and show that phonetic and cognitive biases should manifest in cross­linguistic examination of lexicons of unrelated lan­guages.
+We build on previous studies and the new XPF Corpus and show that phonetic and cognitive biases should manifest in cross­-linguistic examination of lexicons of unrelated lan­guages.
 In two corpus studies we show that final­ devoicing, a strong and well established bias, manifests as a soft constraint in the lexicons of most languages, and that fricative manner harmony manifests